zhangbin188/ConsumerESU/README.md

 - Acquire Consumer ESU license manually as last resort.

 ***Disclaimer:***
-The "Consumer ESU license" without enrollment is not yet verified to work for installing ESU updates.
+The last option "Consumer ESU license" without enrollment is not yet verified to work for installing ESU updates.

 ______________________________